-Even the following term in the repertoire, “Piece", seems to take on a sense of formality.
+The next term, “Piece”, similarly carries a sense of formality.
 “Piece" (in Italian “Brano”) is a noun derived from the Old French “braon", meaning “piece of meat", originally connotating a fragment of something.
 It is important to consider the emotional distinction expressed in Italian between “Piece" and “Song" (“Brano” versus “Canzone”).
 In the music field, “Piece" carries a formal connotation, often referring to a segment of a larger work, whilst the word “Song" maintains a familiar and popular dimension \citep{fabbri1982}.
-In this repertoire, the word “Piece" seems to echo the language of the platforms rather than that of the listeners.
-Tellingly, in the translation from English to Italian adopted by online platforms the word “Song” is often replaced with “Brano" (e.g., Spotify translates “Liked song” as “Brani che ti piacciono”, in Italian literally “Pieces that you like”).
-Consistently with the other words in the repertoire, this lexicon appears to express a sense of detachment experienced in the relationship between the listeners and the algorithm.
+In this repertoire, “Piece” appears to reflect the language of the platforms rather than that of the participants.
+Tellingly, in translations from English to Italian used by online platforms the word “Song” is often replaced with “Brano" (e.g., translating “Liked song” as “Brani che ti piacciono”, in Italian literally “Pieces that you like”).
+Consistent with the other words in the repertoire, this lexicon appears to express a sense of detachment experienced in the relationship between the listeners and the algorithm.

-The only verb that appears in the repertoire is “To create", whose primary meaning is to bring something into existence from nothing, often in reference to God or another deity.
+The sole verb in this repertoire is “To create”, whose primary meaning is to bring something into existence from nothing, often in reference to a deity.
 Another broader meaning indicates the act of producing, constructing, founding, inventing, or giving life to something that did not previously exist.
-Within this repertoire, the listening practice described does not involve personalised experience but rather a relationship with an algorithm symbolised as a distant and superior entity \citep{singler2020}.
+Within this repertoire, the listening practices described do not involve a personalized experience but instead reflect a relationship with an algorithm symbolized as a distant and superior entity \citep{singler2020}.
 The act of creating does not seem to occur within a reciprocal relationship between the listener and the algorithm, as found in the first repertoire while considering online platforms.

+This contrast between familiar platform engagement and algorithmic detachment highlights a fundamental tension in participants' technological experiences.
+We now turn from this technological discourse to examine how participants articulate cultural differences in music.

-\subsection{Cultural Repertoire 3: Distinction in Music Culture and Language}
+\subsection{Cultural Repertoire 3: distinction in music culture and language}